 - Give the patient a telephone consultation appointment with a preferred doctor.

 - Give the patient an appointment at a time in the future with a particular doctor.

 - Give the patient an appointment with another member of the primary healthcare team eg: practice nurse or pass the request to the health visitor or district nurse.

 - Give the patient advice regarding the management of their problem.

 - Organise a prescription for collection, to alleviate their problem.

 Does this depend on the time of day I phone for a request?

 No – if you contact the surgery any time between 8am and 6pm for an urgent or on the day appointment, your call will be treated in the same way if there are no available appointments to offer.
-You will be allocated an telephone appointment with the duty doctor.
+You may be asked to call the surgery the next day if all available appointments have been filled for the day, and is some cases, you may be offered a telephone appointment with the duty doctor.